FAQs for homeowners

 Q. What is the difference between planning permission and building regulations?

 A. Planning permission is more about deciding what may have an adverse effect on neighbouring properties and the wider environment.
 In contrast building regulations set standards for design and construction, with building control checking the work of builders and architects to make sure projects are built properly and that when complete they are safe and comfortable for people to live in.
+(Watch the video on this page: What's the difference between planning permission and building regulations.)

 Q. How do I apply for building regulation approval?